hsimho/MightyPPL/README.md

 In particular, TAs are represented *semi-symbolically* where each transition is labelled with a Boolean formula over propositions (instead of a single letter).
-Instead of involving two-way TAs or other variants, the future and past modalities are handled uniformly by good old pure vanilla TAs, thanks to the innocuous fact that *timed regular languages are closed under reversal* (!).
+**Instead of involving two-way or other variants of TAs, the future and past modalities are handled uniformly by good old pure vanilla TAs, thanks to the innocuous fact that *timed regular languages are closed under reversal* (!).**
 Overlapping obligations from MITL modalities with general intervals and Pnueli modalities are handled by a novel *sequentialisation* technique; see the [tech report](https://arxiv.org/abs/2510.01490) for details.